Iran profile - full overview

 Iran has been led by a highly conservative clerical elite since 1979, but appeared to be entering another era of political and social transformation with the victory of the liberals in parliamentary elections in 2000.

-But the reformists, kept on the political defensive by powerful conservatives in the government and judiciary, failed to make good on their promises.
+However, the reformists, kept on the political defensive by powerful conservatives in the government and judiciary, failed to make good on their promises.

 The elections of June 2005 dealt a blow to the reformists when Mahmoud Ahmadinejad, Tehran's ultra-conservative mayor, became president.